mvisonneau/gitlab-ci-pipelines-exporter/README.md

 2018/09/21 12:44:05 --> Polling ID: 2 | bar/project:master
 ```

-And this is an example of the metrics could expect to retrieve
+And this is an example of the metrics you should expect to retrieve

 ```
 ~$ curl -s localhost:8080/metrics | grep gitlab_ci_pipeline